An Effective, Natural Treatment for Long COVID Symptoms and Comorbidities.

-We are the leader in free-standing hyperbaric oxygen therapy (HBOT), with five locations across the East Coast.
+We are the leader in free-standing hyperbaric oxygen therapy (HBOT), with four locations across the East Coast.
 We offer HBOT and other innovative health services, in a private, modern medical office setting.Some highlights of our clinics include:

 - Led by a double board certified M.D., Alan A. Katz who is board certified in Hyperbaric Medicine

 - In-network with most major commercial insurances and government payers